 - Try turning Airplane mode on and off again by going to Settings > Airplane Mode

-- Go to Settings > General > Restrictions > Cellular Data Use, make sure “Don’t Allow Changes” is toggled off, then tap Settings > Cellular, then turn Cellular Data to OFF, wait a few seconds, then turn Cellular Data back to ON
+- Go to Settings > General > Screen Time or Restrictions > Cellular Data Use, make sure “Don’t Allow Changes” is toggled off, then tap Settings > Cellular, then turn Cellular Data to OFF, wait a few seconds, then turn Cellular Data back to ON

 If nothing above helps you, you could try this:

-- Back up your device (Settings > iCloud > Backup > Back Up Now).
-You can see your recent back ups by going to Settings > iCloud > Storage > Manage Storage
+- Back up your device (Settings > Apple ID > iCloud > Backup > Back Up Now).
+You can see your recent back ups by going to Settings > Apple ID > iCloud > Manage Storage

 - Restore your device.
 Important this will erase everything.
 This is why you should back up first.
 Connect your device to your computer.
-In iTunes, select your device, and click Restore.
+In iTunes or Finder, select your device, and click Restore.

-- Your device will restart.
-Simply follow the setup assistant and set it up as NEW, don’t set up from a backup because it is highly likely that this problem is due to corrupt information, this means that problem will repeat if you restore from a backup.
-We will restore your device from iCloud later.
+- When your device restarts, follow the setup assistant and set it up as NEW, don’t set up from a backup because it is highly likely that this problem is due to corrupt information, this means that problem repeats if you restore from a backup.
+Instead, restore your device from iCloud later.

 - Now verify that the problem is resolved

-If still not resolved, consider downgrading the device from iOS 9 back to iOS 8.4.
+If still not resolved, consider downgrading the device, if available

 - Backup your device

-- Download iOS 8.4.1 IPSW Firmware that corresponds with your iOS device.
+- Download the previous iOS IPSW Firmware that corresponds with your iOS device

-- Disable Touch ID & Passcode (Settings > Touch ID & Passcode) and Find My iPhone (Settings > iCloud > Find My iPhone)
+- Disable Face ID or Touch ID & Passcode (Settings > Face ID/Touch ID & Passcode) and Find My iPhone (Settings > Apple ID > iCloud > Find My iPhone)

-- Connect your device to your computer using the USB cable
+- Connect your device to your computer using the original lightning cable

-- You will see a popup and select the IPSW file your downloaded
+- In the popup, select the IPSW file your downloaded

-- When it is done, your device will restart.
+- When it is done, your device restarts

 Obsessed with tech since the early arrival of A/UX on Apple, Sudz (SK) is responsible for the editorial direction of AppleToolBox.
 He is based out of Los Angeles, CA.